 When Should Compression Socks or Stockings be Worn?

 Wearing compression socks, or stockings, is the most time-efficient way of maintaining health legs and feet every day.

 They look like your regular socks, or stockings, that can be worn daily.
 Since many occupations require individuals to be on their feet or sit for a prolonged amount of time, it is recommended to wear them regularly.

 Although wearing compression socks, or stockings, is great for preventing and treating edema, there is a risk from overusing them.
 A standard 8-10 hours of wear on a daily basis is more than sufficient, as any more than that may cause discomfort.
 They should also not be worn overnight while sleeping.

 Choosing the Right Compression Pressure Level

-Compression socks are the superheroes to your unhealthy leg conditions nightmare, but choosing the compression leg wear with the right compression pressure level is the key to combat edema.
+Choosing the compression leg wear with the right compression pressure level is important to effectively prevent and treat edema.

 Compression socks with either a pressure level of 8-15 mmH or 15-20 mmHg (read as ‘millimeter of mercury’) exert light to moderate compression pressure on the legs, making them suitable for edema prevention and treatment and a great introduction to someone who has never worn compression leg wear before.
 Compression hosiery at this level can be worn daily.